gasse/fgfm-toy/README.md

 # Factorized GFM

-This repository contains the R code used to run the synthetic experiment in...
+This repository contains the R code used to run the synthetic experiment in the ECML 2016 paper [*F-measure Maximization in Multi-Label Classification with Conditionally Independent Label Subsets*](http://ecmlpkdd2016.org/program.html#Accepted).

 ## Dependencies